TSRA delivers projects in partnership with Traditional Owners, communities, all levels of government, researchers and other partners.

-- Rangers are being trained to appropriately assist agencies to apply environmental legislation where required.
+- Rangers are trained to assist agencies to apply environmental legislation where required.

 An Indigenous Protected Area (IPA) is an area of land or sea where Traditional Owners have entered into an agreement with the Australian Government to protect biodiversity and cultural values.
 Indigenous Protected Areas make up part of Australia’s National Reserve System.

-- Three IPAs have been declared and are being actively managed in the Torres Strait region: Warul Kawa IPA, Pulu Islet IPA and Warraberalgal Porumalgal IPA.
+- Three Indigenous Protected Areas (IPAs) have been declared and are being actively managed in the Torres Strait region: Ugul Malu Kawal, Pulu Islet IPA and Warraberalgal Porumalgal IPA.